rust-lang/regex/README.md

 ### Usage: regex internals as a library

-The [`regex-automata` directory](./regex-automata/) contains a crate that exposes all of the internal matching engines used by the `regex` crate.
+The [`regex-automata` directory](./regex-automata/) contains a crate that exposes all the internal matching engines used by the `regex` crate.
 The idea is that the `regex` crate exposes a simple API for 99% of use cases, but `regex-automata` exposes oodles of customizable behaviors.